Find helpful information about Nurseries, schools, colleges and specialist provision.

 Accessibility Plan

-For more information about what schools are required to publish, visit the websites below -
+For more information about what schools are required to publish about SEND, visit the websites below -

-What academies, free schools and colleges must or should publish online
+- What academy schools must or should publish online - GOV.UK

 School SEN or SEND Policies

-The law says all schools must have policies that say what they do.
-SEN Policies contain technical information and detail.
-It should explain the school’s mission, values, vision and aims for pupils with extra support needs.
+SEN Policies should explain the school’s mission, values, vision and aims for pupils with extra support needs.
 It should include information about the laws and rules that affect the day-to-day processes of the school.

 Special educational settings